Highgate

-Highgate is a suburban area of north London in the London Boroughs of Camden, Islington and Haringey.
-The area is at the north-eastern corner of Hampstead Heath, 4.5 mi north-northwest of Charing Cross.
+Highgate is an area of north London, which is divided among three London boroughs: Haringey in the north and east, Camden in the south and west, and Islington in the south and east.
+It lies at the north-eastern corner of Hampstead Heath, 4.5 mi north-north-west of Charing Cross.

-Highgate is one of the most expensive London suburbs in which to live.
+Highgate is one of the most expensive London areas in which to live.
 It has three conservation organisations: the Highgate Society, the Highgate Neighbourhood Forum and the Highgate Conservation Area Advisory Committee, to protect and enhance its character and amenities.